a-bonus/a-bonus.github.io/mixed-factorial-anova.md

 **Goal:** To understand what a Mixed Factorial ANOVA is, when to use it, how to interpret its results, and why it's a useful tool in research.

-## Module 1: Introduction - What's the Big Idea?
+## Introduction - What's the Big Idea?

 ### Topic: Comparing Group Means